jeffdonthemic/jeffdonthemic.github.io/_posts/2015-07-28-node-red-for-topcoder-challenges-with-ibm-bluemix-watson.markdown

 ---
 layout: post
 title:  Node-RED for Topcoder Challenges with IBM Bluemix & Watson
-description: For the past week I’ve been obsessed with Node-RED .
+description: For the past week Ive been obsessed with Node-RED .
 If you are not familiar with it, Node-RED is an open source IBM technology for wiring together hardware devices, APIs and online services in new and interesting ways.
 Since Node-RED is built on Node.js, this makes it ideal to run at the edge of the network on low-cost hardware such as an Arduino or Raspberry Pi as well as in the cloud.
 Similar in methodology to Yahoo!
 Pipes, Node-RED initially started as a visual tool for wiring IoT but has de
 date: 2015-07-28 20:40:18 +0300
 image:  '/images/node-red-bluemix.png'
 tags:   ["node-red"]
 ---
-<p>For the past week I’ve been obsessed with <a href="http://nodered.org">Node-RED</a>.
-If you are not familiar with it, Node-RED is an open source IBM technology for “wiring together hardware devices, APIs and online services in new and interesting ways”.
+<p>For the past week Ive been obsessed with <a href="http://nodered.org">Node-RED</a>.
+If you are not familiar with it, Node-RED is an open source IBM technology for wiring together hardware devices, APIs and online services in new and interesting ways.
 Since Node-RED is built on Node.js, this makes it ideal to run at the edge of the network on low-cost hardware such as an Arduino or Raspberry Pi as well as in the cloud.</p>
 <p>Similar in methodology to Yahoo!
 Pipes, Node-RED initially started as a visual tool for wiring IoT but has developed into a service that can do all sorts of crazy things.
 Installation is simple but to make life easier, <a href="https://console.ng.bluemix.net/">IBM Bluemix</a> offers a Node-RED template so you can get a web app up and running in no time.</p>
-<p>I went through the “create your first flows” <a href="http://nodered.org/docs/getting-started/first-flow.html">tutorials</a> but I wanted to make something more substantial utilizing some of the super sweet <a href="http://www.ibm.com/smarterplanet/us/en/ibmwatson/">IBM Watson services</a>.
-Here’s what I created, and in the end, it was ridiculously simple to build.</p>
+<p>I went through the create your first flows <a href="http://nodered.org/docs/getting-started/first-flow.html">tutorials</a> but I wanted to make something more substantial utilizing some of the super sweet <a href="http://www.ibm.com/smarterplanet/us/en/ibmwatson/">IBM Watson services</a>.
+Heres what I created, and in the end, it was ridiculously simple to build.</p>
 <div class="flex-video"><iframe width="640" height="360" src="https://www.youtube.com/embed/mXdIbHkdQ2E" frameborder="0" allowfullscreen></iframe></div>
 <p>Here's an overview of the Node-RED flow:</p>
 <ul>
 <li>Calls the topcoder RSS feed for JavaScript challenges every hour.</li>
 <li>For each new challenge, call the challenge API to get its details.</li>
-<li>The flow only processes challenges where the type is 'Assembly Competition’ and the total prize money is greater than $1500.</li>
+<li>The flow only processes challenges where the type is 'Assembly Competition and the total prize money is greater than $1500.</li>
 <li>Translate the name of the challenges and its requirements into Spanish using the Watson Machine Translation service.</li>
 <li>Save the Spanish overview of the challenge to MongoDB.</li>
 <li>Tweet the challenge name (in Spanish) and a link to this application so that the Spanish requirements can be viewed.</li>